 Regardless of how many new houses are built, there will remain a massive national imperative to maintain and retrofit the existing housing stock.
 We have talked for decades about proper insulation and energy efficiency and, now strides have been made in smart metering and renewable energy generation, we must ensure that local energy generation and smart grids can be rapidly expanded to benefit the tens of millions of people who live in the houses that already exist.

-"There are too many in the Liberal Democrats (and some of those have been elected) who see being against things as an electoral opportunity" In Kingston we are investing in locally owned district heating networks (poo-to-power) and energy companies and using our community networks to encourage local cooperation with things like the installation of PV panels and street batteries.
+In Kingston we are investing in locally owned district heating networks (poo-to-power) and energy companies and using our community networks to encourage local cooperation with things like the installation of PV panels and street batteries.